Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Spin response methods

-Another key ingredient in the description of the magnetization dynamics is the renormalization of the gyromagnetic factor $\gamma$~\cite{Kittel:1949gv}.
-In the present model, it can be extracted from the slope of $\RE[\chi^{-1}(\omega)]^{-+}$ (see Appendix~\ref{llgequations}).
-For bulk systems, this effect is small and usually neglected\cite{Garate:2009ic,Thonig:2014kt}.
-Nonetheless, the renormalized $\gamma$ is included in our approach for theoretical consistency and to help settle the origin of the divergence of $\alpha$.
+We will refer to this as the {\em inverse susceptibility method} (ISM).
 The mapping to the LLG model of the slope at small frequencies has a great advantage over the FMR one since it only requires a single frequency-point calculation, instead of a full sweep over frequencies or magnetic fields for the fitting procedure.
-However, the slope calculations (as for conductivities~\cite{Guimaraes:2017kk}) are numerically sensitive and special care must be taken to ensure that the results are well-converged.

 In Fig.~\ref{fig:alpha}b, we display the damping parameter for bcc Fe, fcc Co and fcc Ni bulk systems calculated as a function of the electronic energy broadening.
 We also include the results obtained from the FMR approach (solid symbols), which compare well with the ISM given in Eq.~\eqref{chiinv}.
-The difference between the two methods originate in the higher order terms not included in the FMR fit discussed before, which gets larger for smaller broadenings\cite{Thonig:2017jf}.
 Note that although Eq.~\eqref{chiinv} has an explicit linear dependence on the spin moment $M$, the susceptibility implicitly depends on its value.
 The obtained curves are inversely related to $M$: highest for Ni ($M \sim 0.45\MUB$), lowest for Fe ($M \sim 2.3\MUB$) and Co in-between ($M \sim 1.5\MUB$).
 This trend is confirmed by setting the SOI strength $\lambda_\text{SOI}$ to the same values for all the elements (not shown).
-The position of the minimum value of $\alpha$ is connected with $\lambda_\text{SOI}$, which determines when the intraband or interband transitions are more important\cite{Gilmore:2007ev}.
+The position of the minimum value of $\alpha$ is connected with $\lambda_\text{SOI}$, which determines when the intraband or interband transitions become more important\cite{Gilmore:2007ev}.
 To substantiate this claim, we employed the technique of artificially scaling the $\lambda_\text{SOI}$, as previously done in connection to the magnetic anisotropy energy\cite{Halilov:1998hs}.
 The results are shown in Fig.~\ref{fig:alpha}c, where the SOI strength $\lambda_\text{SOI}$ of Fe bulk is magnified by factors of 5 and 10.
 Indeed, the minimum can clearly be seen to shift to larger values of $\eta$.

 An important aspect to be considered is the convergence of Eq.~\eqref{chi0} --- failing to achieve numerical precision may give rise to spurious results~\cite{Steiauf:2005bv,Barati:2014gh}.
 This can be partly solved using sophisticated schemes to perform those calculations~\cite{Muniz:2002jw,Lounis:2011bn}.
 When the broadening is lowered, the convergence of the wave vector summation is affected by the increasingly dominant role of the poles of the Green functions in the vicinity of the Fermi energy.
 For that reason, to capture the intricacies of the electronic states --- in particular, the important contributions from the small gaps opened by the weak SOI ---, we calculated the slope of the response function using a very fine integration mesh on the Brillouin zone reaching up to $10^9$ k-points.
 The results in Fig.~\ref{fig:alpha}c also demonstrate that the divergence is not an issue of numerical convergence, since this behavior is shifted to larger values of broadenings, for which the convergence is more easily achieved.